Hamas Accuses Israel Of Obstructing Efforts To Reach Ceasefire In Gaza

-(MENAFN- IANS) Gaza, Feb 18 (IANS) Hamas leader Ismail Haniyeh has accused Israel of impeding efforts to achieve a ceasefire in the Gaza Strip.
+GAZA, Feb 18 (NNN-WAFA) – Hamas leader, Ismail Haniyeh, yesterday accused Israel of impeding efforts to achieve a ceasefire in the Gaza Strip.

-In a press statement sent to Xinhua news agency, Haniyeh said on Saturday that his movement responded to efforts of mediation "all the time in a positive spirit and high responsibility" in order to "stop the aggression against our people, end the unjust siege, and allow the flow of aid and reconstruction".
+In a press statement, Haniyeh said that, his movement responded to efforts of mediation“all the time in a positive spirit and high responsibility,” in order to“stop the aggression against our people, end the unjust siege, and allow the flow of aid and reconstruction.”

-"We showed full flexibility in dealing with these issues, but it is clear so far that Israel continues to procrastinate in the negotiations," he added as quoted by Xinhua news agency report.
+“We showed full flexibility in dealing with these issues, but it is clear, so far, that Israel continues to procrastinate in the negotiations,” he added.

-Haniyeh also noted that his movement "will work by all means available to stop the bloodbath carried out by the enemy against our defenseless people".
+Haniyeh also noted that, his movement“will work by all means available to stop the bloodbath carried out by the enemy against our defenseless people.”– NNN-WAFA

 Legal Disclaimer: